segunak/charlotte-third-places/docs/developer-notes.md

 To debug the Azure Function locally, follow the guidance in the [quickstart](https://learn.microsoft.com/en-us/azure/azure-functions/create-first-function-vs-code-python).
 In summary, you'll need to do the following.

+### Using Emulated Storage

 1. Start the Azurite Blob Service.
 This can be done from the command panel `CTRL + Shift + P`.
+2. Debug `function_app.py` with a `launch.json` file that looks like the [below JSON](#launch-file).
+Right now this configuration should be setup already in the `.vscode` folder.
+3. Navigate to the Azure tab in the left bar and under Workspace expand Local Project.
+The function should be under there where you can right-click and execute it, providing your own body.

+### Using Real Storage

+1. Make sure in your `local.settings.json` file you have `AzureWebJobsStorage` set to the connection string of a storage account.
+The format is `DefaultEndpointsProtocol=https;AccountName=charlottethirdplaces;AccountKey=[AccountKeyHere];EndpointSuffix=core.windows.net`
 2. Debug `function_app.py` with a `launch.json` file that looks like the [below JSON](#launch-file).
 Right now this configuration should be setup already in the `.vscode` folder.
 3. Navigate to the Azure tab in the left bar and under Workspace expand Local Project.
 The function should be under there where you can right-click and execute it, providing your own body.